BrenPatF/Sandbox/README.md

 ### Install 2: Create sql_demos common components
 - [Installation](https://github.com/BrenPatF/Sandbox#installation)
 #### [Schema: sys; Folder: (root)] Drop app schema, create subproject schemas and grant privilege
-install_sys.sql drops the app schema that is not needed, creates a schema for each subproject and grants privileges to the new schemas.
+The install_sys.sql script drops the app schema that is not needed, creates a schema for each subproject and grants privileges to the new schemas.
 - Run script from slqplus:
 ```
 SQL> @install_sys